alexrudnick/dissertation/BURNDOWN.md

     * turn inferred document vectors into features for classification
     * CONCEPTUALLY DONE there's just one vector per sentence, so there's your feature vector.
-  * parse features if that's not too hard?

 ## multilingual
   * train systems to target any other European languages we can get a